Geovanny-Argueta/Wazuh-Lab-Deployment/README.md

 # Wazuh-Lab-Deployment

-# Wazuh-Lab-Deployment

 ## Overview
 This repository documents the deployment of a Wazuh lab environment using VMware Workstation and Ubuntu Linux.

 The purpose of this project is to demonstrate practical skills in:
-- virtualization
+- Virtualization
 - SIEM deployment
 - Wazuh installation
-- agent onboarding
+- Agent onboarding
-- validation and troubleshooting
+- Validation and troubleshooting

 ## Project Objective
 The main goal of this lab is to build a functional Wazuh environment from scratch and document each phase in a clear and structured way.